Pesquisa-UFCAT/parepy/framework_cl_convergence.md

 <h3>convergence_probability_failure</h3>
 <p align = "justify">
     This function calculates the convergence rate of a given column in a data frame.
-This function is used to check the convergence of the failure probability.
+This function is used to check the convergence of the probability of failure or reliability index.
 </p>

 ```python